20 Meal Prep Hacks That Can Reap Some Serious Nutrition Benefits

 While nearly all methods of cooking fish will retain nutrients, says Diane Henderiks, a registered dietitian in Tinton Falls, New Jersey, if you make a soup or stew you will be consuming any nutrients that seep into the liquid.
 "Shorter cooking times retain the most nutrients and most fish is cooked quickly."
 (Can't handle fish?
 Here are seven other ways to get healthy omega-3 fats.)

-Tip: Crudo or ceviche is a another way to retain the nutrients in fish because no heat is added, Henderiks adds.
+Tip: Crudo or ceviche is another way to retain the nutrients in fish because no heat is added, Henderiks adds.

 Use moist heat for fish